stelzinga/MF/Management_Framework-Appendix.md

 Another feature of MSS is the integration of Tasks using [## Task Notation] in Column = Tasks.

 ### MSS Hierarchy
-The "Projects" Sheets has has an *Integrated Hierarchy*.
+The Sheet "Projects" has has an *Integrated Hierarchy*.

 Venture
   Project p